darylldoyle/primary-category/README.txt

 == Installation ==

-1. Upload `enshrined-primary-category.php` to the `/wp-content/plugins/` directory
+1. Upload `enshrined-primary-category` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==